tenzir/tenzir/web/docs/understand/formats/pcap.md

 ### Flow Management

-The `packets` format has a few tuning knows for controlling the amount of data to keep per flow.
+The `pcap` format has a few tuning knows for controlling the amount of data to keep per flow.
 Naive approaches, such as sampling or using a "snapshot" (`tcpdump -s`) make analysis that requires flow reassembly impractical due to incomplete byte streams.
-Inspired by the [Time Machine][tm], the `packets` format supports recording only the first *N* bytes of a connection (the *cutoff*) and skipping the bulk of the flow data.
+Inspired by the [Time Machine][tm], the `pcap` format supports recording only the first *N* bytes of a connection (the *cutoff*) and skipping the bulk of the flow data.
 This allows for recording most connections in their entirety while achieving a large space reduction by